Educated (memoir): Summary

 After returning to Cambridge, Westover takes steps to be part of the world, including getting immunized for vaccinations her family rejected.
 She occasionally returns to Idaho where she learns that Shawn is still abusing Emily.
 Her sister, Audrey, learned about Shawn's behavior, but Faye does not believe her.
 Westover and Faye take up email correspondence through which the latter suggests that Gene is mentally ill and writes about how they plan to get Shawn the help he needs.
-On another trip home, Shawn briefly shows signs of change, but later accuses Audrey of lying about his abusive behavior and threatens to kill her.
-Gene and Faye do not take Westover seriously when she tells them about Shawn's threat.
+On another trip home, Shawn briefly shows signs of change but later accuses Audrey of lying about his abusive behavior and threatens to kill her.
+Gene and Faye do not take their daughter seriously when she tells them about Shawn's threat.

-Westover encounters Shawn with a bloody knife on another visit home.
+Tara encounters Shawn with a bloody knife on another visit home.
 Terrified, she lies that Gene lied about Shawn's treatment to Audrey.
 Later, she realizes that Faye had never been on her or Audrey's side.
-After returning to England, Shawn threatens her life.
+After returning to Cambridge, Shawn threatens her life.
 Audrey also cuts ties with Westover, claiming she is under Satan's control.
-Westover then begins graduate school at Harvard and her parents briefly visit and try to convince her to come home.
+Tara then begins graduate school at Harvard in Cambridge, Massachusetts and her parents briefly visit trying to convince her to come home.

-After returning home again, Westover discovers that Erin, Shawn's ex-girlfriend, wrote to Faye that she was delusional and demonizing her brother.
-Westover returns to Harvard and eventually England.
+After returning home again, Tara Westover discovers that Erin, Shawn's ex-girlfriend, wrote to Faye that she was delusional and demonizing her brother.
+Tara returns to Harvard and eventually Cambridge.
 After suffering panic attacks, she ends contact with her parents for a year, attempting to recover.
-She struggles in her studies, but Tyler encourages her and she successfully completes her PhD.

-Years later Westover returns to Idaho for her maternal grandmother's funeral.
-She reunites with Tyler, his wife, two maternal aunts and her other siblings, most of whom still take Gene's and Shawn's side.
-At the end of the memoir, Westover is in touch with only a few family members and accepts that she needs to be away from the mountain.
+She struggles in her studies, however Tyler encourages her and she successfully completes her PhD degree.
+Years later, Westover returns to Idaho for her maternal grandmother's funeral.
+She reunites with Tyler, his wife, two maternal aunts, and her other siblings, most of whom still take Gene's and Shawn's side.
+At the end of the memoir, Tara Westover is in touch with only a few family members and accepts that she needs to be away from the mountain.